maxzerbini/dingo/README.md

 	...
 }
 ```
-The last two methods are available also for Views.
+The last two methods are available also for Views of the database.

 ## View-Model Generation
 The View-Model objects are produced in a similar manner to those of the Model.